Welcome! We're so happy you're here.

 In most of Boulder, it is illegal for more than three unrelated people to live together.
 For example, this means that in most of Boulder it is illegal for four unrelated people to live together in a four-bedroom house.
-It doesn't matter how big the house/property is, or how old the residents are, or if the home is owner-occupied.
+It doesn't matter how big the house is, how old the residents are, or if the owner lives in the home.

 Some Reasons Why this is a Problem